-Risk factors
+Risk Factors

 Our business is subject to various risks relating to changing competitive, economic, political, regulatory, legal, social, industrial, business and financial conditions.
 These conditions are described below.
 The following main risk factors could harm our business, financial condition and operating results, adversely affect our revenues and profitability, and possibly lead to a drop in the trading price of our shares.
-See our Annual Report on form 20-F for a detailed description of the following risk factors:
+We refer to our Annual Report on form 20-F for a detailed description of the following risk factors: